 learning disabilities, mood & anxiety disorders) to individuals of all ages.
 Dr. Quarto

-is a Distance Credentialed Counselor (DCC) and is completing an addiction counseling
+is a Distance Credentialed Counselor (DCC) and completed an addiction counseling certificate

-certificate program through Montana State University’s Extended University.
-He is
+program through Montana State University’s Extended University.
+He is past president

-past president of the Tennessee Association for Counselor Education and Supervision.
+of the Tennessee Association for Counselor Education and Supervision.
+Dr. Quarto

-Dr. Quarto was awarded the 2007 – 2008 College of Education and Behavioral Science
+was awarded the 2007 – 2008 College of Education and Behavioral Science Teaching Award,

-Teaching Award, the University College 2012 Distinguished Educator in Distance Education
+the University College 2012 Distinguished Educator in Distance Education Award, and

-Award, and is a Certified Online Instructor (COI).
-Dr. Quarto’s research interests
+is a Certified Online Instructor (COI).
+Dr. Quarto’s research interests include applications

 |CLINICAL DIRECTOR/DIRECTOR OF THE MTSU CENTER FOR COUNSELING AND PSYCHOLOGICAL SERVICES